veophi/karmada/docs/proposals/rollout/README.md

 We expect that the CloneSet cloud be paused when the number of Pods with the new image reaches 4, and the rollout process will be consistent with the semantics in a single-cluster setting.
-During rolling processing, the number of unavailable Pods will not exceed 2.
+During rolling processing, the number of available pods is not less than 8.

 ### Risks and Mitigations